 Al-Shabaab is an extremist organization based in Somalia seeking to establish an austere version of Islam.
 The group operates in Kenya, Ethiopia, and Tanzania.
-It initially pledged allegiance to al-Qa’ida in 2008, and Ahmad Umar has led the group since 2014 after the death of Ahmed Abdi Godane from a US airstrike.
+The organization pledged allegiance to al-Qa’ida in 2008, and Ahmad Umar has led the group since 2014 after the death of Ahmed Abdi Godane from a US airstrike.

-- In Somalia, al-Shabaab primarily targets African Mission in Somalia (AMISOM) forces, attacking government bases and soft targets such as hotels and restaurants that foreign diplomats and officials frequent.
-In June and October 2017, al-Shabaab claimed responsibility for two separate suicide attacks in the Somali capital of Mogadishu involving individuals ramming explosive-laden cars into hotels, collectively killing at least 40 and injuring more than 56.
+In Somalia, al-Shabaab primarily targets African Union Mission in Somalia (AMISOM) forces, attacking government bases and soft targets such as hotels and restaurants that foreign diplomats and officials frequent.

 Threat to New Jersey: Low

-Al-Shabaab has encouraged homegrown violent extremists to execute attacks in the United States, with little success.
-The group lacks the capability to direct attacks against the United States and continues to focus operations on Africa.
+Al-Shabaab’s threat to New Jersey is low, as the group lacks the capability to direct attacks against the United States and continues to focus operations in Africa.